-3. These representations were false.
+- 3. These representations were false.
 In reality, the UFCW's collective bargaining agreement-which Save Mart is a party to-provided for, and continues to provide for, retiree medical benefits to union retirees that were and are more secure than those offered by the Plan.
 Unlike benefits provided by the Plan, the terms of the union's retiree medical benefit program do not permit Save Mart to eliminate the benefits at its own discretion.
 Unlike the benefits provided by the Plan, the money that funds the union benefits is held by a trust and can only be used for purposes of providing benefits, and it cannot be taken back by Save Mart.
 Unlike the Plan, the union retiree medical benefits are sponsored by a joint labor-management board of trustees that ensures employee representatives have equal representation and negotiation leverage in the decisions that are made around how benefits will be provided.
 Crucially, unlike the Plan, the only process that could result in elimination of the union benefits is collective bargaining.
-By contrast, the Plan's non-union benefits could be eliminated on the company's whim and were eliminated as soon as the company was acquired by new owners, who were eager to turn a quick profit on their investment.

-4. Thus, Save Mart's representations to its workers that it would provide benefits as good or better than the union's benefits were false.
+By contrast, the Plan's non-union benefits could be eliminated on the company's whim and were eliminated as soon as the company was acquired by new owners, who were eager to turn a quick profit on their investment. - 4.
+Thus, Save Mart's representations to its workers that it would provide benefits as good or better than the union's benefits were false.
 Save Mart's retiree medical benefits for non-union employees were in fact far less secure and allowed Save Mart to eliminate the benefits at any time, at Save Mart's sole discretion.
 Put simply, Save Mart made false assurances about the Plan's benefits as a means of suppressing union enrollment among Save Mart employees.
+When

-When Save Mart functionally terminated the Plan for non-union employees in April 2022, Save Mart's non-union employees including Plaintiffs and other Class members-no longer had any form of retiree medical benefits, while Save Mart's UFCW employees continue to enjoy those benefits.
-Save Mart's misrepresentations therefore harmed Plaintiffs and the Class by inducing them to continue working for Save Mart as long as it took to become eligible for benefits under the Plan instead of other employment opportunities in order to secure retiree medical benefits for themselves and their spouses 3 that have now been taken away, preventing them from adequately planning for and saving for their 4 retirements because they relied on the availability of this valuable benefit, and, for members of the 5 Subclass, retiring earlier than they otherwise would have, as explained below in Paragraph 5.
-6
+Save Mart functionally ended retiree medical benefits for non-union employees in June 2022, Save Mart's non-union employees-including Plaintiffs and other Class members-no longer had any form of retiree medical benefits, while Save Mart's UFCW employees continue to enjoy those benefits.
+Save Mart's misrepresentations therefore harmed Plaintiffs and the Class by inducing them to continue working for Save Mart as long as it took to become eligible for benefits under the Plan instead of other employment opportunities in order to secure retiree medical benefits for themselves and their spouses that have now been taken away, preventing them from adequately planning for and saving for their retirements because they relied on the availability of this valuable benefit.